Pietro Delle Piane

-Pietro Delle Piane (born 21 May 1974) is an Italian actor and television personality.
+Pietro Delle Piane also known as Pietro Le Piane (born 21 May 1974) is an Italian actor and television personality.

 Career

 He attended a theatre workshop at the age of 15.
 He completed his higher studies in law at the Magna Græcia University.
 He then moved to Rome and settled there permanently to pursue his career in acting.
 He eventually teamed up with director Fioretta Mari after attending his acting and diction school in 1998 and appeared in various Italian stage theatre acts.
 He received 2019 ITFF Prize for his role in the film Rapiscimi (2018).

 In 2020, he participated as a live show guest in the 4th season of the Grande Fratello VIP accompanying Antonella Elia.
 Some media reports rumoured regarding the close relationship between Pietro and Antonella Elia from 2018.
 Recently claimed to be a foot fetishist.

 In the summer of 2020, he participated with partner Antonella Elia, whom he met in 2019, in the eighth edition of Temptation Island.